tier4/caret_doc/docs/visualization/helper_api/scope_switch_method.md

-# Detailed Behavior Investigation Methods
+# Scope Switching Methods

-CARET provides a ROS-friendly class structure that allows the following classes to obtain detailed execution information.
+CARET provides a ROS-friendly class structure that allows you to switch scope as your interest.

 - Executor
 - Node